schultek/dart_mappable/packages/dart_mappable/rfc.md

 - `Encoding` & `Decoding`, for defining the target format (use e.g. `JsonEncoding implements Encoding` for JSON)
 - `Encoder` & `Decoder`, for converting a specific type (use e.g. `UriEncoder implements Encoder<Uri>` for Uri)

-As you see this separates the *how* from the *what* in terms of encoding and decoding.
+As you see this separates the *How?* from the *What?* in terms of encoding and decoding.

 - the `Encoding` / `Decoding` defines **how** to en/decode (e.g. Map, JSON, YAML, CSV, ...)
 - the `Encoder` / `Decoder` defines **what** to en/decode (your own or external models, e.g. Person, Uri, ...)